-I am thrilled that for the first time ever La Vecchia Dispensa has agreed to share some of this amazing vinegar with us.
+I am thrilled that La Vecchia Dispensa has agreed to share some of this amazing vinegar with us.
 The opportunity to taste vinegar from just one batteria would be reserved only for the family that was making the vinegar or with close friends of the family.
 I am honored that the family at La Vecchia Dispensa values our relationship enough to consider us and our customers as part of their family.

 Anna Maria is the sister of Simone’s grandmother.
 It was his willingness to release this prized balsamic vinegar that has allowed us at Zingerman’s to share in and enjoy the experience, the flavor, and history present in every bottle.
 He hand-selected the wooden boxes, with the engraved name and year, and wrote the information for the attached scroll that documents the product’s heritage.

 I asked Simone to share the importance of traditional vinegars from his family and what they mean to him: